What Quality Control Inspectors Do

 - Remove all products and materials that fail to meet specifications

-Quality control inspectors, for example, ensure that the food or medicine you take will not make you sick, that your car will run properly, and that your pants will not split the first time you wear them.
-These workers monitor quality standards for nearly all manufactured products, including foods, textiles, clothing, glassware, motor vehicles, electronic components, computers, and structural steel.
+Quality control inspectors monitor quality standards for nearly all manufactured products, including foods, textiles, clothing, glassware, motor vehicles, electronic components, computers, and structural steel.
 Specific job duties vary across the wide range of industries in which these inspectors work.

-Quality control workers rely on a number of tools to do their jobs.
-Although some still use hand-held measurement devices, such as calipers and alignment gauges, workers more commonly operate electronic inspection equipment, such as coordinate-measuring machines (CMMs).
+Quality control workers rely on many tools to do their jobs.
+Although some still use hand-held measurement devices, such as calipers and alignment gauges, workers more commonly operate electronic inspection equipment, such as coordinate-measuring machines (CMMs) and three-dimensional (3D) scanners.
 Inspectors testing electrical devices may use voltmeters, ammeters, and ohmmeters to test potential difference, current flow, and resistance, respectively.

 Quality control workers record the results of their inspections through test reports.
 When they find defects, inspectors notify supervisors and help to analyze and correct production problems.